Knowledge is power, as the old saying goes, and that’s certainly true about medical malpractice.

 After the Indiana Department of Insurance panel issues its report, the patient and their attorney can then decide the best course of action.
 In addition, the panel’s report is admissible as evidence.

-If you or a loved one have been injured as a result of a medical malpractice, you are urged to contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have been injured as a result of a medical malpractice, you are urged to contact the attorneys of Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.

 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.